Emergency Medical Services

 The Emergency Medical Technician (EMT) certificate is a 12-credit course taught in different modules that include lecture, laboratory, emergency room observation, and field experience on an ambulance or fire rescue unit as available.

-Classes take place on Monday, Wednesday, and Friday evenings throughout the academic year.
+Classes take place on Monday and Wednesday evenings throughout the academic year.
 No classes meet during the summer quarter.
 Our final exam is held outside of the Monday and Wednesday classes.

 We encourage students interested in the EMT course to review the minimum requirements